RootKit-Org/Computer-Science-Certification-Roadmap/README.md

 [![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-# General Cyber Developer (GenCyber) Framework Requirements
+# Computer Science Certification Requirements
-Welcome to RootKit's General Cyber Developer Framework!
-This framework displays everything you need to know in order to obtain our GenCyber certificate!
-The certificate is obtained after taking our GenCyber Exam!
-Acquiring our GenCyber certificate is designed to be a **_COMPLETE_** alternative to receiving Computer Science degree!
+Welcome to RootKit's Computer Science Certification Requirements!
+This framework displays everything you need to know in order to obtain our Computer Science certificate!
+The certificate is obtained after taking our Cerification Exam!
+Acquiring our Computer Science certificate is designed to be a **_COMPLETE_** alternative to receiving Computer Science degree!

 ## Table of Contents